crystallabs/crysterm/README.md

 1. Top-level class is `Display`.
 It represents a physical device / terminal used for `@input` and `@output` (Blessed calls this `Program`)
 1. Each display can have one or more `Screen`s (Blessed also calls this `Screen`).
 Screens are always full-screen and represent the whole surface of a Display
 1. Each screen can have one or more `Widget`s, arranged appropriately to implement final apps

+The default `Display` and `Screen` do not need to be created explicitly if you don't need to change any of their options.
+They will be created automatically if missing when the first `Widget` is created.

 Widgets can be added and positioned on the screen directly, but some widgets are particularly suitable for containing or arranging other/child widgets.
 Most notably this is the `Layout` widget which can auto-size and auto-position contained widgets in the form of a grid or inline (masonry-like) layout (`LayoutType::{Grid,Inline}`).